SebastianBach/full-stack/README.md

 * A *Jupyter notebook* showing how to use this module.
 * A *marimo* notebook using this module.
 * A Python UI application that uses this module.
+* A Python based web app using AI to generate a headline and formatting it with this module.
 * A WebAssembly binary library and associated JavaScript code.
 * An HTML/JavaScript frontend that uses the above WebAssembly library.
 * A static library that implements a custom scripting language.